ernie-image/ernie-image/README.md

 The ERNIE Image model card documents seven resolution presets: **1024×1024, 848×1264, 1264×848, 768×1376, 1376×768, 896×1200, and 1200×896** — enough for square posts, vertical posters, horizontal banners, storyboard panels, and UI mockups without cropping.

 ### Fast 8-step Turbo variant
 ERNIE Image Turbo is distilled with DMD and RL to reach **8 sampling steps at guidance 1.0**, roughly **6× faster** than the 50-step SFT model at reported comparable perceptual quality.
-The free browser demo at [ernie-image.org](https://ernie-image.org) runs the Turbo variant.
+The free browser demo at the [ERNIE Image platform](https://ernie-image.org) runs the Turbo variant.

 ### Open weights under Apache 2.0
 Both variants are published on Hugging Face under the Apache 2.0 license, permitting commercial use subject to the license terms.

 ---

-## 📊 Official Benchmark Numbers
+## 📊 Benchmark Numbers from the Model Card

 The tables below are copied verbatim from the ERNIE Image and ERNIE Image Turbo Hugging Face model cards, evaluated 2026-04-15.
 Scores are in the 0–1 range; higher is better.